advancedforms/advancedforms.github.io/_posts/2016-12-25-displaying-a-form.markdown

     // The URL to redirect to after a successful submission.
 Defaults to false for no redirection.
     'redirect' => false,

+    // ID to use for form element.
+Defaults to form key.
+    'id' => FORM_KEY,

+    // Filter mode disables the success message after submission and instead displays all fields again with their submitted values.
+    'filter_mode' => false,
 );

 advanced_form( 'form_key', $args );